 Once the elements are on your altar it is time to declare the space as safe and sacred.
 You declare this with the simple power of your conviction and your voice.
 “I declare this space as a safe and sacred place to explore my hopes and dreams.”
 With this statement place a Focal Object in the most honored position on your altar.
 A Focal Object is Medicine.
-It is the primary symbol of philosophical orientation which defines your primary belief systems at this time.
+It is the primary symbol of a philosophical orientation which defines your primary belief systems at this time.
 The focal object needs to be a complex symbol which always prompts positive, life-affirming contemplation and comfort.
 You will want it to be a symbol you respect as an authority, something you will not dismiss or criticize in moments of frustration.
+Something you acknowledge as larger than you.
 It is an agreement you make with the symbol which says, ‘Whenever I turn to this, I will remember, am the student, and I will listen.’

 Hawk is the protector of my altar.
-I invite you to work with this totem as well, or to find your own symbols of clarity.
+I invite you to work with this totem as well or to find your own symbols of clarity.
 Most major religions build altars around the legendary people of that religion such as Christ, Buddha, Ram Das, Krishna, Shiva, Ala… etc. Where I will also place representations of these enlightened masters on my altar, they are not the focal object since I do not follow their religions.
 But they are most certainly invited!
 It is important to specify the primary focal object as the guardian of the space so that the altar does not become philosophically vague.
 You can change the focal object as your perspectives change.
 The important point is to make it specific to your belief systems so that the altar is a place to clarify your thoughts.
 Not sure what your belief systems are?
 That’s what altars help you find!

 Once you’ve discovered your defining object and you’ve set the high integrity of your altar, you can then arrange your altar in any way that feels good.
 Fabrics, objects, lights… What do you love?
 What do you not understand?
 What is causing you pain?
 Bring all these things to your altar.